speedment/speedment-doc/pages/speedment_examples.md

 ### Group By
 `GROUP BY` can be expressed using `collect(groupingBy(...))`

-Java has its own group by collector.
-If we want to group all the Films by the films 'rating' then we can write the following code:
+Java has its own group-by `collector`.
+The example below groups all the Films by 'rating':
 ``` java
     Map<String, List<Film>> filmCategories = films.stream()
         .collect(